donghun2018/adclick-simulator-v2/README.md

 # adclick-simulator-v2
 Second generation of adclick simulator

+## Updates

+### 2019.04.29

+Howto

+- run competition.py to test run a competition
+- tweak settings.spec to change the settings (e.g. policy mixes or seeds)

+Changes

+- daily budgets are enforced
+    - see ["budget"] entry in the data given to policies for the current remaining budget
+    - when a policy is over the daily budget, its bids will become ineffective (set to 0)
+    - at the beginning of every day, the budget will be replenished
+- small auction fee is added in each cost-per-click
+    - Google does this :D

 ## Get the Newest Code

 A downloadable zip file is [here](https://github.com/donghun2018/adclick-simulator-v2/archive/master.zip).
 Also, you may clone this repository.